Why I couldn't apply for the Croatian permanent residency after 5 years!

 – A form you fill, you can download and print from here

-MUP stands for (Ministarstvo unutarnjih poslova) or Ministry of Internal Affairs, it is Zagreb Police Department which is located at Petrinjska ul.
-30, 10000, Zagreb and is the place where you apply for your residency.
+MUP stands for (Ministarstvo unutarnjih poslova) or Ministry of Internal Affairs, it is Zagreb Police Department You can now book your appointment online

 You can find more forms for other purposes to download here